VirtualRaven/mathlibra/readme.md

 #README#
 This is the repo for mathlibra, an calculator backend library that parsers and interprets mathematical expressions.
-It is designed to serve as an backend for developing calculator software.
+It is designed to serve as an backend for developing calculator software, but due to it's modularity and extensibility it could just as well be used to parse settings files or provide a application scripting enviroment.

+#### Main features ####
+*  Minimal dependencies - Only requires a C++11 compiler and runtime.
+*  Several language bindings - Supports both C, C++ and Java (and in some extent python).
+*  Extensible - Plugins can be created in no time using template generated wrappers.
+*  Several supported platforms - Mathlibra has been sucessfully tested on Windows, OSX,Android and several Linux distributions.

+The rest of this readme will concern the practical details of how to setup, build, and contribute to mathlibra.
+To read more about mathlibra as a library please head to the [Wiki](https://github.com/VirtualRaven/mathlibra/wiki).

 ### How do I get set up? ###
 #### The quick way ####
  `cd /to/projet/root/`

-`./run.sh` which builds and runs mathlibra
+`./run.sh` which builds and runs mathlibra.
 #### The longer way ####
 Mathlibra have no dependency and as such should build on most platforms, though it requires compiler support for c++11.
-If core is built for any other platform than windows or linux plug ins will be disabled as currently.
+If it is built for any other platform than windows, linux, mac osx or android, plugins will currently be disabled.
+This is due to the lack of plugin loaders for any other platforms.
-The core has no loader for other files than windows DLL and linux shared libraries.

 The project is built using gradle which requires that java is installed.
 To build the project run